VltraHeaven/godev-docker/README.md

 ```sh
 $ docker run -it --rm -v $HOME/go-projects:/home/golang/go -name godev-docker godev-docker
 ```
 > The Dockerfile creates a user with the username 'golang' and UID|GID of '1000', adds the account as a password-less sudoer and starts the container within the context of this user.
-Feel free to change any of these settings at your discrection.
+Feel free to change any of these settings at your discretion.